mcomisso/mcomisso.github.io/resume.md

 - [Hello Kiwi](https://github.com/mcomisso/hellokiwi)
   `Objective-C` `Swift` `Django`

-  A simple iOS application built around iBeacon technology, for the [Kiwi team](http://exmachina.porscheitalia.com/ita/team-scheda/kiwi-1).
-  Was built for the [Ex-Machina camp](http://www.h-farm.com/porsche-italia-lancia-il-progetto-ex-machina/) of _H-farm Ventures_, to present and demonstrate the iBeacon technology to the public.
+  A simple iOS application built around iBeacon technology was built for the [Ex-Machina camp](http://www.h-farm.com/porsche-italia-lancia-il-progetto-ex-machina/) of _H-farm Ventures_, to present and demonstrate the iBeacon technology to the public.
   Backend hosted on parse.com.